espressif/esp-box/docs/firmware_update.md

 ESP Launchpad is a web based tool, available for flashing firmware application to the ESP32 device connected via USB serial port.
 You can just click [here](https://espressif.github.io/esp-launchpad/?flashConfigURL=https://raw.githubusercontent.com/espressif/esp-box/master/launch.toml) to start.

 1. Connect your development board to the computer through a USB Type-C cable.
-2. `Connect` the device device follow indicated steps in the figure below.
+2. `Connect` the device follow indicated steps in the figure below.
 3. Choose a bin from `Select Application` and click `Flash` to update.

    <div align="center">